History of Oxford Sixth Form College

 1988: The Director of Studies of Wolsey Hall College, Oxford sets up Wolsey Hall Tutorial College in Gloucester Green to focus on A Level retake courses and Easter revision strategies.
 The initial intake is 40 domestic students.

 1990s: The College moves to King Edward Street and is renamed Oxford Tutorial College.
-At this time, the College also begins to take on international students.
+At this time, the College also begins to admit international students.

-2007: The College annex and Alfred Street are added to the campus in order to accommodate the growing number of students.
+2007: The Alfred Street building is added to the campus in order to accommodate the growing number of students.

-2010: Oxford Tutorial College changes ownership and is now a part of the Oxford International Education Group.
+2010: Oxford Tutorial College changes ownership and becomes part of the Oxford International Education Group.

-2017: Oxford Tutorial College accommodates around 200 students with emphasis on quality teaching and support, providing students with a variety of subjects and flexible start dates.
+2017: Oxford Tutorial College educates around 200 students with emphasis on quality teaching and support, providing students with a variety of subjects and flexible start dates.

-2019: The College is renamed Oxford Sixth Form College to reflect the evolution of its offering.
-Read about where we are now.
+2019: The College joins the Independent Schools Association (ISA) and Boarding Schools Association (BSA) and is renamed Oxford Sixth Form College to reflect the evolution of its offering.